 - ClickUp is more usable overall: It can handle more complex tasks and projects than Asana; it’s more useful overall.

-- Asana is easier to use for beginners: It has a simpler interface and it won't overwhelm you with features like ClickUp.
+- Asana is easier to use for beginners: It has a simpler interface, and it won’t overwhelm you with features like ClickUp.

-It's worth noting that our researchers found Smartsheet's spreadsheet-style interface easier to use than both ClickUp and Asana – Smartsheet is actually our easiest-to-use provider overall.
-ClickUp does, however, offer a comprehensive spreadsheet functionality, as it supports formula columns, which allow you to calculate things automatically, whereas Asana and other competitors like monday.com don't provide this.
+ClickUp does, however, offer a comprehensive spreadsheet functionality, as it supports formula columns, which allow you to calculate things automatically.
+Asana and other competitors like monday.com don’t provide this.

-However, Asana wins with its automation and form builders, as both were not only easier to use, but also had more features and options within them – in fact, ClickUp and Asana are fairly level on workflow creation features like this, and both score 4.3/5.
+In fact, ClickUp and Asana are fairly level on workflow creation features like this.
 In Asana, the ability to add questions to forms and create basic automations with ease means it can compete with the top-rated provider.

 Best for Business Features: ClickUp

-ClickUp also scores 4.3/5 for workflow creation, tied with Asana (4.3/5).
-One of Asana's key strengths, its easy-to-use custom automation builder, is really useful – although custom automations are only available on the Business plan.
 ClickUp actually offers this on its free plan (as well as all subsequent plans).
-So, although it might take a bit more getting used to, you won't have to spend a cent to get to grips with it.
+So, although it might take a bit more getting used to, you won’t have to spend a cent to get to grips with it.

-Both providers were also tied for data visualization, scoring perfect 5s.
-ClickUp and Asana both offer preset and custom charts and widgets, as well as a dashboard for displaying them.
-However, ClickUp offers more data visualization tools than Asana on its free plan – Asana doesn't offer any.
-Opt for ClickUp if your team doesn't want to spend a cent on your data-heavy project, but both providers will be serviceable options otherwise.
+What’s more, ClickUp offers more data visualization tools, while Asana doesn’t offer any.
+Opt for ClickUp if your team doesn’t want to spend a cent on your data-heavy project, but both providers will be serviceable options otherwise.

-Overall, ClickUp is the best project management software tool for features, with a better score than the 13 other competitors we also tested – although Asana isn't far behind.
-ClickUp is also the best pick for task management and collaboration whereas both providers scored highly for data visualization and workflow creation, so ClickUp wins comfortably.
+ClickUp is also the best pick for task management and collaboration, whereas both providers scored highly for data visualization and workflow creation, so ClickUp wins comfortably.

 Best for Value: ClickUp

 Value is all about how many features and tools you get for the price you pay.
-ClickUp provides better task management and workflow creation features than Asana, all while being a cheaper product.
-Overall, ClickUp scores the second highest out of all 14 providers we tested for pricing, beating Asana.
+In terms of ClickUp vs Asana, ClickUp provides better task management and workflow creation features, all while being a cheaper product.

-Asana is still a good project management tool, it's just on the more expensive end of the spectrum.
-Along with having a better set of features available on cheaper plans, our research found ClickUp to be slightly more usable than Asana, largely down to the fact it's somewhat difficult to operate Asana when it doesn't have a dedicated feature for something you want to do – ClickUp, in contrast, has more dedicated features.
+Along with having a better set of features available on cheaper plans, our research found ClickUp to be slightly more usable.
+This is largely down to the fact it’s somewhat difficult to operate Asana when it doesn’t have a dedicated feature for something you want to do.
+In contrast, ClickUp has more dedicated features.

-Zoho Projects is perhaps the only project management tool that provides better value for money, and that's largely because it's so cheap, at just $4 per user, per month for the Premium plan.
-It has everything you need for basic task management and project tracking, along with an impressive set of collaboration features, but the user limit of 50 and a project limit of 20 means it's unsuitable for medium-to-large businesses.
+It has everything you need for basic task management and project tracking, along with an impressive set of collaboration features, but the user limit of 50 and a project limit of 20 means it’s unsuitable for medium-to-large businesses.

-If you contact Asana's sales team, you'll be able to acquire some sort of onboarding assistance on the provider's Premium, Business, and Enterprise plans.
-This support option is only available on ClickUp's Enterprise plan (although there's priority support on ClickUp's Business Plus plan).
-ClickUp's Enterprise plan also comes with a dedicated success manager, which not every project management software offers.
+This support option is only available on ClickUp’s Enterprise plan.
+ClickUp’s Enterprise plan also comes with a dedicated success manager, which not every project management software offers.

-The fact ClickUp has better customer support options makes sense, as it's slightly more complicated than Asana to set up – although, compared to some programs like Jira, it's still comparatively easy.
-Asana doesn't have that live support, but you're not likely to run into many problems thanks to the simplicity of the interface.
+The fact that ClickUp has better customer support options is a shame, as it’s slightly more complicated than Asana to set up, although compared to some programs like Jira, it’s still comparatively easy.

 ClickUp: Overview of Core Features